ModTheGalaxy/DevEnv/README.md

 Install to a new VM and ensure you run `sudo apt-get update` and `sudo apt-get upgrade` BEFORE running the following scripts.

+For this exercise, use the following passwords:

+root: 12345678

+And setup the user to be:

+swgemu

+password: 123456

 ## Import scripts

 Copy this series of commands into a terminal: Installs git, downloads scripts and installs them. ## DO NOT LOGIN AS ROOT!!!!